 Bauer Wurster Hall

-William Wurster championed the idea that the building should be designed by members of the architectural faculty, as hiring an outside architect would indicate a lack of faith in the faculty’s skills.
+Dean William Wurster championed the idea that the building should be designed by members of the architecture faculty, as hiring an outside architect would indicate a lack of faith in the faculty’s skills.
 Distrusting unanimity, he relished the idea of having three architects with totally different points of view.
 His choices were Vernon DeMars, Donald Olsen, and Joseph Esherick.

 For two years, from 1958 to 1960, the architects met with a faculty building committee and Louis DeMonte, the campus architect.
 As many as 20 schemes were developed as departments explored circulation and orientation and quibbled over space allocations and locations, while the different architects argued from their varying perspectives.
 One point of agreement was that the new building should have a courtyard, as a carryover from the cherished courtyard in the “Ark,” the previous architecture building (now North Gate Hall).